-We asked New Blood Awards 2020 judge Maria Sayans, CEO ustwo games, for her insights into how to approach a game design brief.
-Read on for insights into how to tackle a creative brief keep ideas fresh, and improve your creative process when it comes to game design, multiplayer gaming, and bossing a brief time and time again.
+New Blood Awards 2020 judge Maria Sayans, CEO of independent games studio ustwo games, shares her insights on how to tackle a creative brief, keep ideas fresh, and improve your creative process when it comes to game design.

-There are many ways in which you can tackle this brief, but I think the key thing I will be looking for in entries will be exciting concepts that feel fresh and show a good understanding of why and how players will want to connect in a multiplayer setting, and gameplay mechanics that are well thought through.
+There’s many ways in which you can tackle a brief.
+Our former judge Maria Sayans says that she looks for entries with "exciting concepts that feel fresh and show a good understanding of why and how players will want to connect in a multiplayer setting, and gameplay mechanics that are well thought through."

 Want to know more about New Blood Awards?
 Keep your creativity inspired with bi-weekly tips and tricks to help you craft your New Blood Awards entry, as well as career insights, thought leadership, and the latest news and events.
 Sign up for New Blood news.